 Final Thoughts on the Record Doctor VI

 Record cleaning can be done numerous ways.
 Some folks have even tried Elmer’s glue, slathered on and then peeled off (I don’t recommend it).
 You can also clean records in your kitchen sink and try drying them with your vacuum cleaner (I don’t recommend this except to masochists).
 The least expensive dedicated non-DIY record cleaners begin with troughs filled with cleaning fluid that you spin your records in.
 They work, but drying incorrectly can undo whatever cleaning you accomplished.

 A real-world record cleaning system needs a way to clean your records and a way to dry them completely after cleaning.
-The Record Doctor VI supplies exactly that.
+The Record Doctor VI (buy at Amazon) supplies exactly that.
 The trick with the Record Doctor machine is to perfect your brush technique so the brush gets into the grooves without scratching them.
 After 25+ years using the VPI 16.5 (which has a similar clean/dry system) I had no issues using the Record Doctor successfully.
 Practice makes perfect when it comes to brush technique.